Blog

 Haskell County, Kansas is in USDA Hardiness Zone 6b.
 The average last spring frost is April 18 and first fall frost is October 18.

-Haskell County County sits in USDA Zone 6b.
+Haskell County sits in USDA Zone 6b.
 Geraniums grows reliably in zones 2a through 11b, so it's a good fit here.

-Can Geraniums grow in Haskell County County's climate?
+Can Geraniums grow in Haskell County's climate?

 🌱